LinuxMatt/IronGrip/README.md

 ------------------
 First of all, you will need the 'GNU toolchain' to build the project (gcc, make, autotools...).
 To compile the source, you may also need the -dev or -devel version of GTK+.

-On Ubuntu, this package is called libgtk2.0-dev.
-- sudo apt-get install automake
-- sudo apt-get install intltool
-- sudo apt-get install build-essential
-- sudo apt-get install fakeroot
+On Ubuntu, you can just run the following commands to install all requirements:
 - sudo apt-get install dh-make
 - sudo apt-get install libgtk2.0-dev
+- sudo apt-get install intltool

 Compiling
 ---------